Mikkomario/Utopia-Vault-Scala/README.txt

         References.columnsBetween(Table, Table) had a programming error in it and didn't work.
 This caused all reference joins to fail as well.
 Fixed the error.

+        Added value parsing from DOUBLE columns, which was missing for some reason.
+Fixed other parsings as well.

     Required Libraries
     ------------------